amMattGIT/UE_IOStorePak/README.md

 The nexus mods page for this tool is [here](https://www.nexusmods.com/gothamknights/mods/422).

+The old/previous archived repo for this tool is [here](https://github.com/amMattGIT/iostorepak).

 ## Requirements

 - A compiled build of Unreal Engine (4.25+ for Gotham Knights)